 As your pet ages, they lose the ability to process foods in the same way.
 Things that may never have caused an issue in the past—like a certain type of treat—may suddenly cause upset stomach as your dog becomes older.
 In the same way that you may not be able to enjoy spicy foods without getting heartburn as you age, your dog may have issues enjoying foods they once loved.
 In addition, a healthy, mild diet can lower your pet’s risk of diabetes, liver problems, renal failure, and neurological issues.

 To prevent inflammation caused by diet, transition your pet to a mild diet.
 This can be helpful at any age, but can be especially helpful for dogs who may be suffering allergies, inflammation, or gastrointestinal upset.
-My favorite mild dog food is V-Dog, to which I typically add a tasty CBD meal topper.
-Other mild foods dog can enjoy which can be added to food includes eggs and shredded chicken.
+I recommend feeding your pet only raw, dehydrated, or freeze dried food, to which I typically add a tasty CBD meal topper.
+Other mild foods dog can enjoy which can be added to dry food or pre-prepped meals include eggs and shredded chicken.

 CHANGE YOUR DOG’S ROUTINE